Hope Floats This Year For Mardi Gras in New Orleans

 For Mardi Gras in New Orleans last year, I donned a pair of gold lamé pants, a feathered hat encrusted with shiny sequins and a colorful mask (not the kind we’re all wearing these days), then joined my neighbors and other revelers to cheer on the passing parade of floats, dancers and marching bands.

-We didn’t know it, but lingering among us was an unknown, invisible visitor that would send thousands of tourists home with a dangerous carnival souvenir and turn The Big Easy into a Covid hot spot.
+We didn’t know it, but lingering among us was an unknown, invisible visitor who would send thousands of tourists home with a dangerous carnival souvenir and turn The Big Easy into a Covid hot spot.

 “It’s in our soul to have Mardi Gras.” — Arthur Hardy